 When making a request for information under the AIE Regulations, you are required to:

-There is no initial fee for making a request under the AIE Regulations.
+There is no application fee for making a request under the AIE Regulations.
+In addition, public authorities may not charge for access to registers or lists of environmental information or for the examination of such information in situ.
 However, a public authority may charge reasonable fees for supplying the information requested.
-These fees may include the cost of compiling, copying, printing or posting of information.
-Public authorities may not charge for access to registers or lists of environmental information or for the examination of such information in situ.
 Roscommon County Council’s fees include:

-A charge of €0.04 per sheet for photocopying records,
+- A charge of €0.04 per sheet for photocopying information,

 Requirements for dealing with requests